 As you might not know, one of the hardest accords to recreate and to smell natural is the pepper accord.
 One thing I’m yet to see someone else mention is a hint of fruit sweetness I’m also getting from this composition.

-Mainly in the opening, but is still subtly present in the heart notes which smells almost like a combination of apple and grapefruit.
+Mainly in the opening, but is still subtly present in the heart notes which smell almost like a combination of apple and grapefruit.
 The spicy heart balances the fragrance, and subtly the base notes of tobacco, and vanilla gives it a gourmand smell.

 This warm and spicy combination of bottom notes and spices in the middle stage is where the fragrance is at its best in my opinion, and where you’ll receive the most compliments when the scent is still projecting heavily.